-The winter cold brings enough despair, with cold and flu season, freezing temperatures, and the constant need for deicer.
-But along with sickness and the bitter cold, it can also bring a particular plumbing program – frozen pipes.
+The winter cold brings enough despair, with cold and flu season, freezing temperatures, and the excessive need for deicer.
+But along with sickness and the bitter cold, it can also bring a specific plumbing program – frozen pipes.

-When the weather turns and the temperature dips below freezing and the water in your pipes freeze and swell, it can result in anything from a tiny leak, to a huge flooding of your home.
-HouseLogic.com reported that water damage from ruptured pipes is one of the most common homeowners insurance claims, with the average claim costing around $5000.
+When the weather turns and the temperature dips below freezing and the water in your pipes freeze and expand, it can cause anything from a tiny leak, to a huge flooding of your home.
+HouseLogic.com reported that water damage from burst pipes is one of the most common homeowners insurance claims, with the average claim costing about $5000.

 So what can you do in case you think your pipes could be frozen?
 Church Services is here to with some tips.